La Rumorosa Baja California

 How high is La Rumorosa?

-La Rumorosa sits at an elevation of 1,232 feet (3,900 feet) and is known as one of the most dangerous highways in Mexico because of its steep curves and sharp drop-offs.
+La Rumorosa sits at an elevation of 1,232 feet (3,900 feet) and is known as one of the most dangerous highways in Mexico because of its challenging terrain.

 Why is it called La Rumorosa?